-1. Discount rate

-The discount rate is based on the prevailing market yields of Indian government securities for the estimated term of the obligations.

-2. Salary escalation rate
+- 1. Discount rate - The discount rate is based on the prevailing market yields of Indian government securities for the estimated term of the obligations, 2.
+Salary escalation rate

-The estimates of future salary increases considered takes into account the inflation, seniority, promotion and other relevant factors.
+- The estimates of future salary increases considered takes into account the inflation, seniority, promotion and other relevant factors.

-3. Assumptions regarding future mortality experience are set in accordance with the statistics published by the Life Insurance Corporation of India
+3. Assumptions regarding future mortality experience are set in accordance with the statistics published by the Life Insurance Corporation of India.

-Sensitivity of the defined benefit obligation: Effect on Gratu ity Obligation Change in assumption As at March 31, 2022 As at March 31, 2021 Discount rate Minus 50 basis points # 0 0,10 Plus 50 basis points (#2) (0.10) Rate of increase in salaries Minus 50 basis points ş.
-(0.10) Plus 50 basis points 0.10
+Sensitivity of the defined benefit obligation:

+Particulars Character in Effect on Gratuity Obligation (Increase in liability) Change in Assumption For the year ended March 31, 2022 For the year ended March 31, 2021 Discount rate Minus 50 basis points - 0,17 Discount rate Plus 50 basis points Ě (0.17) Rate of increase in salaries Minus 50 basis points (0.17) United Ast International Submittee.
+Plus 50 basis points 0.17